jostylr/literate-programming-book/manuscript/part-1/artistic-programming.md

 ## Web

 As another example, let's say we are creating a web page.
-We want to have the content written in markdown, but we want to create the structure in jade.
+We want to have the content written in markdown, but we want to create the structure in [pug](https://pugjs.org/) (formerly the jade language).
-Let's presume that the commands to convert them are `md` and `jade`, respectively.
+Let's presume that the commands to convert them are `md` and `pug`, respectively.

 {lang="text"}